michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/sample-menu.md

 * Cheese, tomatoes, lettuce, mayo, mustard&nbsp;
 * Chips&nbsp;
 * Fruit or veggie options&nbsp;
-* A variety of treats (like granola bar or cookie)
+* A variety of treats (like a granola bar or cookie)

 **DINNER&nbsp;**